jasonpolites/gcf-recipes/simulator/README.md

 #### Debugging with Chrome Developer Tools

-If your IDE doesn't support connecting to a Node.js debugger process, you can easily debug your Cloud Functions in the emulator using [node-inspector](https://github.com/node-inspector/node-inspector)
+If your IDE doesn't support connecting to a Node.js debugger process, you can easily debug your Cloud Functions in the simulator using [node-inspector](https://github.com/node-inspector/node-inspector)

 First, install node-inspector

     npm install -g node-inspector

-Start the emulator in debug mode
+Start the simulator in debug mode

     functions start --debug